Little Trains Of The Pyrenees

 PLEASE NOTE: Price is per person and based on two people sharing a twin/double room.
 Single room supplements and upgrades are not included.

-Day OneFly to Barcelona or Girona and board the coach to transfer to the delightful Costa Brava resort of Roses, set beneath ancient fortifications on the sweeping Golf de Roses.
-Settle into your comfortable hotel and, depending on your arrival time, perhaps enjoy a stroll along the beach to the harbour and marina, home to some gleaming leisure craft, before dinner is served.
+Day 1Fly to Barcelona or Girona and transfer to the delightful Costa Brava resort of Roses, set beneath ancient fortifications on the sweeping Golf de Roses.
+Settle into your comfortable hotel and, depending on your arrival time, perhaps enjoy a stroll along the beach to the harbour and marina, where you'll see some gleaming leisure craft, before dinner is served.

-Day TwoHeading into the beautiful Catalan Pyrenees, today's included excursion has as its highlight the 45-minute journey aboard the two-car Nuria Rack Railway, or Cremallera, from the hamlet of Ribes de Freser up through a steep, forested gorge to the pilgrimage shrine - the imposing lakeside sanctuary drawing visitors from across the globe - at Nuria.
-Enjoy a stroll on the paths that cross the alpine meadows, sample some homegrown produce and learn about the history of this extraordinary place, before re-boarding the train - privately owned and twinned with Switzerland's famous Jungfraujoch mountain railway - for the return journey down the valley and then back to Roses.
+Day 2Head into the beautiful Catalan Pyrenees on today’s included excursion.
+The highlight of the day will be the 45-minute journey aboard the privately owned, two-car Nuria Rack Railway, or Cremallera, from the hamlet of Ribes de Freser up through a steep, forested gorge to Nuria.
+This remote ski station and pilgrimage shrine draws pilgrims from across the globe to its imposing lakeside sanctuary.
+Stroll on the paths that cross the alpine meadows, taste some local produce and learn about the history of this extraordinary place, before re-boarding the train for the return journey down the valley and then back to Roses.
+After a thoroughly enchanting day, enjoy dinner at the hotel and, as on each evening, rest and relax in the lounge or perhaps stroll into town, where you'll find a selection of bars and cafes, as well as plenty of nightlife for the energetic and young at heart.

-Day FiveCross the border back into France on today's final included excursion, which has as its highlight the journey aboard the hundred-year-old Train du pays Cathare et du Fenouilledes, more often called simply the Red Train, travelling through the spectacular scenery of castle-dotted Cathar Country from Rivesaltes, near historic Perpignan, to the Pyrenean village of Axat.
-On fine days, travel in open-air summer wagons across viaducts and through tunnels, past the vineyard-clad lower slopes of the Eastern Pyrenees, and after time to savour the wonderful surroundings for the last time, return to enjoy a final evening in Roses, including a dinner at the hotel.
+Day 5Our final included excursion takes us back into France, today.
+The highlight will be your journey aboard the 100-year-old Train du pays Cathare et du Fenouilledes, more often simply called the Red Train.
+Travel through the spectacular scenery of castle-dotted Cathar Country from Rivesaltes, near historic Perpignan, to the Pyrenean village of Axat.
+On fine days, you'll ride in open-air summer wagons across viaducts and through tunnels, and past the vineyard-clad lower slopes of the Eastern Pyrenees.
+After time to savour your wonderful surroundings for the last time, return to Roses to enjoy a final evening and dinner at your hotel.

-Day SixBid farewell to your Catalan hosts, and transfer back to the airport for the return flight to the UK, at the end of a wonderful few days.
+Day 6Bid farewell to your Catalan hosts, and transfer back to the airport to check in for your flight home, at the end of a wonderful few days of train journeys.
 Back to top

 Hotel transfer timesThe transfer time from the airport to your hotel is approximately one hour and 30 minutes from Girona Airport and two hours and 30 minutes from Barcelona Airport.